 Planned parenthood and other abortion providers do not want the public knowing numbers on how many women change their minds once they see their baby.
 They want to keep us in the dark and lead us to believe that it is just another medical procedure.
 They want their evilness to stay hidden in the dark and these reports shine a bright light into the deception that they have been able to keep up for so long.

 Sex and human traffickers beware!
-This is an excellent Resolution to add since the huge problem of trafficking has pimps and handlers sending women to Planned Parenthood and others to get regular abortions against women’s best judgement and will.
+This is an excellent bill to add since the huge problem of trafficking has pimps and handlers sending women to Planned Parenthood and others to get regular abortions against women’s best judgement and will.
 We have seen before where Planned Parenthood ignored the obvious breaking of law when a disguised pimp got coaching on how their fake brothel employees can get abortion services and they did not even bat an eye to stop it or let alone call the police.
 Their disregard for women’s safety is unprecedented and this may be a way to stop their negligence.

 South Dakota may be cold during winter months, but if you want to live in the most pro-life state there’s plenty of room.
 I have visited that beautiful state in the past.
 It is truly a wonder to see.